Censorship of the Bible: Malaysia

 The Prime Minister clarified in April 2005 that there was no ban on Bibles translated into Malay, although they are required to be stamped with a disclaimer "Not for Muslims".
 The word translated in English as "God" is translated as "Allah" in some Malay Bibles, which is illegal as non-Muslims are prohibited from using the term "Allah."
 In March 2010, the Malaysian Home Ministry seized 30,000 Malay language bibles from a port in Kuching, Sarawak.

 A lawsuit was filed by the Roman Catholic Archdiocese of Kuala Lumpur against the Government of Malaysia at the High Court of Malaya to seek a declaratory relief that the word "Allah" should not be exclusive to Islam.
 However, in 2014 the Federal Court of Malaysia ruled that non-Muslims could not use the term "Allah," and 321 Bibles were subsequently seized.

 Maldives

 According to the UK government, it is an offense to import Bibles into the Maldives due to local Islamic religious laws.

-Somalia
+Sudan

-Christians practice in secret, and it is illegal to own a Bible.
+It is illegal to own a Bible, as well as in Yemen.

+United States of America

 U.S. military

-In 2009, the U.S. military burned Bibles in the Pashto and Dari languages, which were seemingly intended for distribution among the locals, which is in breach of regulations which forbid "proselytizing of any religion, faith or practice".
+In 2009, the U.S. military confiscated and destroyed Bibles in the possession of U.S. Army Chaplains at a US air base in Bagram, Afghanistan.
+The texts, written in the Pashto and Dari languages, were intended to be distributed among the locals with the intent to convert, according to footage obtained and broadcast by Al Jazeera.
+Under U.S. military regulations "proselytizing of any religion, faith or practice" is explicitly forbidden.

 U.S. schools

-Likewise, when the use of the Bible by staff in U.S. public schools was restricted (along with teacher-led prayers), this prohibition was also commonly referred to as a "Bible ban".
+The restriction of religious texts in U.S. public schools, including the Bible, was referred to as a "Bible ban".